 In second grade, the students will not have a phonics book.
 The phonics lessons will go hand in hand with the F.A.S.T. reading program.
 Some of the phonics skills that will be learned throughout the year are beginning and ending consonant sounds, short and long vowels and vowel patterns, consonant blends, digraphs and word endings.

 Second graders use concepts implemented through the F.A.S.T. program to learn to spell words in isolation and in context and to use correct spelling for high-frequency and phonetically regular words.
 The spelling of nonsense words will also be used in our program and combined with reading

 To assist in the writing process, lessons and activities are prepared that help the students identify different parts of speech.
 We concentrate on nouns, verbs, articles and adjectives and encourage the children to use specific nouns, strong verbs and creative adjectives to enhance their written work.
 Writing with correct sentence structure, including capitalization and punctuation, is essential.
 Editing marks are taught to help the children self-evaluate and correct their work.
-The Write Source text and skills books are used to enhance the language arts program.

 Children in second grade demonstrate proper formation, spacing, and letter size for manuscript writing.
 It is important that they use good posture and a correct 3-finger grip when writing.
 As the writing reaches a level of mastery, the students are introduced to cursive writing, at which point they add a slant to their paper and lettering to help with formation.
 The children are introduced to lowercase letter formation and letter connections.